GeoscienceAustralia/PyRate/README.md

 #### Install `luigi`
     pip install luigi==1.3.0

-The last step is necessary because conda does not find `luigi`.
+The last step is necessary because conda does not contain `luigi`.

 ### Deactivate
+Once you are done using `PyRate` you could deactivate from the conda env using:

     source deactivate